Topics

 Some lecture notes/ scribble on Model Thinking by Scott E. Page.
 Lecture Intro, Part 3: “Thinking more clearly”: This part points out that modelling is about naming the parts that are relevant to the purpose of the model … Continue reading

-Posted in Model Thinking
+Posted in Abstract Thinking, Model Thinking

 Tagged abstraction, Business Analysis, communication, Complexity, equilibrium, Lecture, Lecture Notes, model, model thinking, Modelling, Page, Scott E Page, Scott Page, Thinker, thinking